ryanatkn/spiderspace/README.md

 # spiderspace

-> around the web :octopus:
+> among and around the web :octopus::beetle:

 ```ts
 // work in progress